Oktoberfest 2020 in Munich, Germany: What You Need to Know

 Check out the Where is Oktoberfest page for a handy, interactive map.

-What Will the Weather Be like for Oktoberfest 2020?
+What Will the Weather Be like during Oktoberfest?

 FAOQs – Frequently Asked Oktoberfest Questions